How Our Starting Point Shapes Transformative Change

 Where we begin determines the change we make

-When our starting point is sovereignty and abundance and not oppression and scarcity the vital work of transformative justice becomes one of coming full circle to our intrinsic power - power that can never be taken from us.
+Our starting point profoundly influences the kind of change we create.
+When our starting point is sovereignty and abundance and not oppression and scarcity, the vital work of transformative justice becomes one of coming full circle to our intrinsic power - power that can never be taken from us.
+This is about understanding that where we start can determine the depth, sustainability, and authenticity of the transformation we seek—whether on a personal level, within our communities, or on a broader social scale.

 Where is the locus of power for you?